Setting Language Goals with ELLs

 Goal setting is helpful for students to reflect on their learning.
-They can set goals at any point in the year.
-This can be done at any point in the year, but can be particularly beneficial at the beginning of the school year, at the beginning of the calendar year, and before beginning WIDA or other language testing.
+Students can set goals at any point in the year.
+Setting language goals for ELLs is particularly beneficial at the beginning of the school year, at the beginning of the calendar year, and before beginning WIDA or other language testing.

-For English Language Learners this includes being aware of how they are progressing learning the English Language.
-This can look different depending on students age and language levels.
+For English Language Learners, setting a language goal helps them to become aware of how they are progressing in learning the English Language.
+This can look different depending on the student’s age and current language levels.

 WIDA has rubrics for listening, speaking, reading, and writing.
 They are called Can Do Descriptors and are organized by grade levels.
 One strategy is to show students what their current language level is and have them record what their goal is for growth.